 #1 - The Chronicles of Narnia

 The Chronicles of Narnia by C.S.
 Lewis were my first introduction to the fantasy genre at a fairly young age.
 Every night, before we went to sleep, my mother would read a chapter or two to me and my sister.
-The nightly reading sessions, combined with the new pull of the fantasy genre, amped up my desire to read and sent me searching for bigger books to read.
+The nightly reading sessions, combined with the new pull of the fantasy genre, amped up my desire to read and sent me searching for bigger and bigger books.